Tales (video game)

-Tales is a point-and-click adventure game developed by Ape Marina and published by Screen7.
+Tales is a graphic adventure developed by Ape Marina and published by Screen 7.
 The game was released DRM-free on Steam, Humble Bundle and GOG for Microsoft Windows and Linux on November 14, 2016.
+Tales is a 2D point-and-click fantasy game in which stages are based on myths, legends, and fairy-tale books.

 Since its release, it has been met with mostly positive reviews.
 Reviewers praised the story, puzzles, voice-acting, and humor, noting it's great to play something suitable for the whole family.

-Overview

-Tales is a 2D point-and-click fantasy adventure video game in which stages are based on myths, legends, and fairy-tale books.
+Gameplay

 Each stage takes place within a different book.
 The player can move from one book to another in a non-linear way.
 The goal is to progress the main quest by solving puzzles, riddles, and mini-games in each of the specific books.

 Central to Tales is the magic bell item.
 This is a magical item that allows you to travel from book to book and is available in all stories.
 When the player travels into a new book, he leaves behind everything he had in the library and builds a new inventory unique to that tale.
 The player can return to earlier books and replay them, possibly progressing the main quest.

-The game is suitable for kids & adults, containing no overly explicit adult themes and playable in 6 different languages, English, Italian, Russian, French, German and Spanish.

 Plot

-Story

 When mysterious darkness is released from a forbidden book inside the library that he has inherited in unknown circumstances, a young man named Alfred Walsh must venture into the stories that have become affected by its power, assisted by none other than the sorcerer Merlin from the legends of King Arthur.
 Developed by Ape Marina, a small development team inspired by the works of Sierra and Lucasarts, Tales is a point and click adventure that gives us a whole new way to experience some of the world's most treasured literature.
 Along with the many heroes that inhabit the books affected by the malevolent magic, Alfred must rely on his wits and puzzle-solving abilities to ensure that the darkness is vanquished, and the stories reach their intended endings.